-We saw the practice audited patients' dental care records to check that the dentists/clinicians recorded the necessary information.
+The practice audited patients' dental care records to check that the dentists recorded the necessary information.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.

 Staff new to the practice had a period of induction based on a structured programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.